 Inspiration Through “Beyond The Edge”

-BEYOND THE EDGE belongs on your shelf of important books and media.
+BEYOND THE EDGE belongs on your shelf of essential books and media.
 Each of the many times I screened it for this review, I learned more, a technique honed over the years.
 This film would place on my list “101 movies to watch 1001 times,” meaning it becomes a lifelong film that viewing, again and again, feels like visiting a friend.

 “The Conquest of Everest” 1953 Studio Canal Films